 |

 To propagate specific varieties of tropical hibiscus, other than by grafting, rooting cuttings is the usual method.
 The common varieties found in nurseries and home improvement centers are propagated in this way.
-Many of the hybrid varieties can also be rooted.
-Here is an overview: Take a one-gallon pot, fill
+More and more of the hybrids are now propagated by rooting cuttings.
+Here is an overview: A good idea is to pinch off the very top of the branch two weeks before take the cutting to activate the plant's hormones and speed up the rooting process.
+Take a one-gallon pot, fill

-it with perlite or sand and wet thoroughly.
+it with perlite and wet thoroughly.
+The perlite will need to stay wet.
 Make your

 cuttings about the length of a pencil and cut off all but

-one or two leaves at the top; cut through an eye (a leaf
+one or two leaves at the top (snip away 2/3s of each); cut below an eye (a leaf

 node) on a slant; dip this end in Rootone; poke a hole in

-the potting medium with a pencil so as not to wipe off the
+the moist perlite with a pencil so as not to wipe off the

-hormone and stick in the cuttings.
-(Many growers will scrape
+hormone and stick in the cutting.
+(Many growers will nick

 some of the bark from the bottom 1" of the cutting.)
 You can